 Recipe FAQs

-Argentinian shrimp are wild-caught, deep water shrimp caught near Argentina in the Western, Southern Atlantic ocean (also known as Patagonia).
-They are typically larger than normal gulf shrimp and are perfectly safe to eat.
+Argentinian shrimp are deep-water, wild-caught shrimp caught in cold waters near the coast of Argentina in the Western, Southern Atlantic Ocean (also known as Patagonia).

 You can tell that they are cooked when the color is no longer translucent (more opaque in color) and the shrimp curve into a "c" shape.
-Be careful not to overcook shrimp - they will have a tough and rubbery texture.

 Where to buy them is getting much easier as these shrimp grow in popularity.